monash-human-power/MHP-website/src/markdown/about.md

 heading: About
 meta_page_description: About MHP
 blocks:
-  - heading: Who we are
+  - heading: Who We Are
     description: "Monash Human Power is a student-led engineering team from Monash University in Melbourne, Australia.
-Since 2015 we have been designing, manufacturing, and racing fully-faired human-powered vehicles (HPV) to push the limits of human speed. "
+Since 2015 we have been designing, manufacturing, and racing fully-faired human-powered vehicles (HPVs) to push the limits of human speed. "
     buttonText: Meet the members
     image: ../images/img_1579.jpg